 Scored for coloured light and any number of musicians, this influential and celebrated work is the subject of Public Recordings next major site-specific performance.
 Asking, in Oliveros’ words, “How do you go beyond what you know how to do?”
 Public Recordings has assembled an experimental orchestra of musicians and non-musicians to learn this piece together, through a series of public rehearsals in different locations around Toronto.
 This process will culminate in a free, one-time-only performance in Toronto’s City Hall’s Council Chambers.

-Produced by Public Recordings and Christopher Willes.
+Co-Produced by Christopher Willes and Public Recordings.
 Developed with support from Happy like a flower, Toronto Arts Council, Ontario Arts Council, Feminist Art Museum, the Gardiner Museum, and Artscape Gibraltar Point.
 Performed courtesy of The Pauline Oliveros Trust.
 Published by Smith Publications 1973.

 Toronto 2019 presentation developed in partnership with: The Music Gallery; A Different Booklist; Art Metropole; Colour Code Printing, Centre for Drama, Theatre & Performance Studies at U of T; University of Toronto Visual Studies; University of Toronto Faculty of Music; OCADU Cross-Disciplinary Art Practices and the Faculty of Art.